 - Calendar Use Cases - Managing Working Day and Non-Working Day Calendars

-The Calendar feature is introduced with JobScheduler FEATURE AVAILABILITY STARTING FROM RELEASE 1.12
+The Calendar feature was introduced with JobScheduler FEATURE AVAILABILITY STARTING FROM RELEASE 1.12

 This article has been written assuming that a Job Chain and Order has already been configured in a